+- (d) The poet's tone in the poem is

+- (i) despairing

+- (ii) optimistic

+- (iii) loving

+- (iv) admiring

-- (e) The poem is set in . - (i) the place where the poet meets his friend - (ii) a battlefield where Mars is fighting a battle - (iii) a city ravaged by war - (iv) the poet's study where he is writing - 7.
-Answer the following questions briefly. - (a) Describe how the monuments and statues brave the ravages of time. - (b) Validate the poet's reference to Time, as being sluttish. - (c) Elaborate on the reason why wars have been described as 'was tefil'? - (d) The poet says that neither forces of nature nor wars can destroy his poetry.
-In fact, even godly powers of Mars are not going to have a devastating effect on his rhyme.
+- (e) The poem is set in

+- (i) the place where the poet meets his friend

+- (ii) a battlefield where Mars is fighting a battle

+- (iii) a city ravaged by war

+- (iv) the poet's study where he is writing

+7. Answer the following questions briefly.

+- (a) Why do you think the rich and powerful people get monuments and statues erected in their memory? - (b) Describe how the monuments and statues brave the ravages of time. - (c) Why does the poet refer to Time as being sluttish? - (d) The poet says that neither forces of nature nor wars can destroy his poetry.
+In fact, even godly powers of Mars is not going to have a devastating effect on his rhyme.
 What quality of the poet is revealed through these lines? - 8.
 Shakespeare's sonnet has been divided into three quatrains of four lines, each followed by a rhyming couplet.
 Each quatrain is a unit of meaning.
 Read the poem carefully and complete the following table on the structure of the poem.

 Rhyme scheme Theme

 Quatrain 1 Comparison between poetry and monuments.

-Quatrain 2 Ravages of time on monuments contrasted with
+Quatrain 2 Ravages of time on monuments

+contrasted with

-Quatrain 3 The recorded memory ofposterity
+Quatrain 3 The recorded memory of

+posterity

 Couplet Poetry immortalises friend

 - 9. a) The poet uses alliteration to heighten the musical quality of the sonnet.
 Working in pairs, underline the examples of alliteration in the poem. - b) Identify Shakespeare's use of personification in the poem.